Complete Rucking Gear List (Updated 2026)

 2. Ruck Plates

-Ruck plates are used to save you space inside your rucksack while adding weight and resistance for a more challenging ruck.
+Ruck plates are used to save you space inside your rucking backpack while adding weight and resistance for a more challenging ruck.

 What is it?A ruck plate.

-How to Use it?Simple place it in your rucksack, preferably closer to your back.
+How to Use it?Simply place it in your rucking backpack, preferably close to your back.

-Check out our recent rucking plates guide to better understand what they are, what consider before buying one, and why rucking plates are worth it.
+Check out our rucking plates guide to better understand what they are, what to consider before buying one, and why rucking plates are worth it.

 3. Hydration Bladder